CADS-WSSU/WSSU-AI-Ethics-Modules/AI in Business Ethics/Case Study 1/README.md

 Students will engage in a debate on this topic and additionally will write a paper on this topic.

-## Implementation within a two day a week course
+## Implementation and Assessment
+This topic will be covered in two days, within one week.
 Prior to the first class for the week, students are to complete the reading assignments.
 They will also come into class with a written statement answering the question, “Is it ethical to use AI to solve the trolley problem?”

 After handing in their written statements, students are to break up into small groups on each of the three key philosophical questions:
 1. Can self-driving cars be programmed to deal with the trolley problem and, to the degree that they can be, should they be? (drawing on the readings from the Brookings Institution and Quartz)